 Below is a rough outline of how to determine where you are on your fitness journey based on the time of experience you have, and that can help you narrow down the number of programs you can choose from.
 You don’t have to follow this to the letter.
 If you made great progress after nine months and want to try to level up, go ahead.
-If you feel you need more time to learn after a year, that is okay as well.
+If you need more time to learn after a year, that is also okay.

 - Beginner – 0-12 months

 - Advanced – 3 years and up

 Where Are You Training?

 This is another matter that is very important.
 If you train at home with limited equipment, then you don’t want to choose a program that would require access to a regular gym with a bunch of machines.
 It can be frustrating trying to find substitutions for all of those exercises.

 Editor's Note: Check out our Exercise Video Database for several substitution options to consider should you ever need alternatives in the future.